 You should consider the different types of equipment you’ll need to use on a daily basis.
 These could include printers, computers, fax machines, large screen tv monitors, and conference call phone systems.
 Outline your designated work area from the start and ensure that every piece of equipment is located in accessible areas that won’t get in your way.

 When creating your professional office, you need to consider how to decorate your walls.
 Over the course of your career, you’re bound to have had some academic and professional accomplishments that have been a great source of pride.
-What better place to showcase them than in your office?
-Putting your achievements and credentials on display is a great way to boost your credibility with clients while boosting your confidence at the same time.
+Hanging degrees in your office in order of importance is key.
+Putting your achievements and credentials in a multiple frame display is a great way to boost your credibility with clients while boosting your confidence at the same time.

-Your customers want to know that you have the expertise to carry out your job, so don’t leave your college diploma stuffed in your desk drawer.
+Your customers want to know you have the expertise to perform your job.
+Therefore, don’t leave your college diploma stuffed in your desk drawer or overlook the importance of displaying diplomas etiquette.
 Protect one of the most expensive pieces of paper you’ll ever own by showcasing it in an officially licensed diploma frame that’s custom-designed to fit your university degree.
 A framed diploma is a great way to decorate your office wall and visually remind your clients (and yourself) why you’re so great at your job!

 Organization is an essential component of a professional work office.
 You need to be able to keep track of all the different projects you’re managing without getting confused or misplacing key elements that are critical to completing the work.
-Use daily planners or calendar apps to ensure you don’t miss important client meetings or work deadlines, and make sure all of your office supplies are neatly stored in desktop containers or in well-organized drawers.
+Use daily planners or calendar apps to ensure you don’t miss important client meetings or work deadlines.
+Make sure all of your office supplies and file folders are neatly stored in desktop containers or in well-organized drawers.

 If necessary, make sure that you set aside areas of your office for filing cabinets.
 This will help you easily organize and label your clients’ paperwork so that you can quickly access it when they call or drop by unannounced.
 Don’t be that person who wastes precious time and energy sifting through boxes and drawers in search of that essential piece of paper they thought they’d left in a “safe place.”

 Taking a minimalistic approach when designing your work office is the best approach.
-You definitely don’t want to go overboard with accessories and unnecessary furniture.
-It’s important that your work space provides exactly what you need from it—a quiet and organized place for you to be productive.
+Avoid cluttering the space with clunky accessories and unnecessary furniture.
+It’s important that your work space provides exactly what you need from it, a quiet and organized place for you to be productive.

 You should be sure to add a few accessories to your office to give it a comfortable and welcoming vibe to clients, as well as for yourself.
 Adding special accents can make all the difference to a room and can turn it from a boring empty space to a sophisticated and impressive work space.